hpc-carpentry/hpc-chapel/episodes/22-domains.md

 ## Challenge 5: Can you do it?

 Write a code to print how the finite-difference stencil [i,j], [i-1,j], [i+1,j], [i,j-1], [i,j+1] is
-distributed among nodes, and compare that to the ID of the node where T[i,i] is computed.
+distributed among nodes, and compare that to the ID of the node where temp[i,i] is computed.

 :::::::::::::::::::::::: solution